marciogualtieri/About/README.md

 ## Data Science

 I have completed a number of courses from [Coursera](https://www.coursera.org/) and [edX](https://www.edx.org/) on the subjects of statistics, data analysis and data science tools (Spark and R), which are present on my [LinkedIn profile](https://www.linkedin.com/in/marcio-gualtieri-999773b).
-I can't share the course projects publicly, so I'm working on an independent project that I can showcase.

-    //TODO: Databricks Data Science Portfolio
+I'm also working on data science projects to showcase my skills.
+You will find them here: [DataScience](https://github.com/marciogualtieri/DataScience)